 15-09-2017 | Redacción CEU

 The European Central Bank faces a new challenge, the euro appreciation.
 What at first glance seems a good sign, the economy recovers from the post-crisis malaise that has been subjected to during the last years, it is also a difficult defiance.
 The European unit currency strengthening can change the course of the current economic scenario.
-How does the european bank confront this situation?
+How does the European bank confront this situation?
 What consequences brings the appreciation of this currency?

 Currency is our value pattern.
 With it we make exchanges, buy goods, carry out transactions, accumulate wealth and also incur debts.
-It has canceling power and represents our purchasing power.
+It has cancelling power and represents our purchasing power.
 The euro not only reflects our national economy state, it sets the course of macroeconomic policies.
 Its vitality is a recovery symbol, also the sign of the beginning of a change.
 The finance future will depend, to a large extent, on how its growth is managed.

 Before analyzing the consequences that the euro robustness can bring, it is convenient to review how we have got to this situation and what is the point at where we are.
 At the present time, our euro reaches the highest level against the dollar since 2015.
 The past ECB press conference of President Mario Draghi, where prudence reigned, only served to underpin the euro rise and even serve it as a catalyst.
 But, what are the main reasons that have led to the currency appreciation?